 If you’re using an HF radio, and have a General Class license, you can regularly talk 500+ miles or more with a simple set up.

-Most tests charge anywhere from $5-15 dollars for you to sit and take the exam.
+The FCC charges a standard $35 fee to file your license.
+Additionally, most testing centers charge about $10 to sit and take the exam.
 One important thing to note however is that you can take multiple exams at the same time.
 For example, if you passed your Technician exam, you’d be able to sit for your General exam for no extra charge.
 Because of this a lot of folks tend to study for multiple exams at the same time to save money.